Glowforge Accessories, Add ons, and Modifications

 Download 3D Printing File

 Sometimes the belts in the Glowforge get stretched or torn.
+They are also typically the first thing damaged in a small fire.
 This 6mm timing belt should do for a replacement.
 The belts are clipped together with a part in the forge meaning you won’t need to splice them together in a continuous loop.
 See the video above for how to replace it.

 Glowforge Gantry Belt: